ninthwalker/plexReport/README.md

 ## Installation (unRAID)

-Prefered installation method: From the Community Applications 'APPS' section in unRAID.
+Preferred installation method: From the Community Applications 'APPS' section in unRAID.
 You can also install by adding the following template repository to unraid:
 https://github.com/ninthwalker/docker-templates/